stellar/stellar-disbursement-platform-backend/dev/README.md

 ### Create First Disbursement

+> [!NOTE]
+> In the following section, we will assume you're using the `bluecorp` tenant that was provisioned by default when you ran `main.sh`.

-Navigate to the frontend service by opening a browser and going to [localhost:3000](http://localhost:3000).
+Navigate to the frontend service by opening a browser and going to [http://bluecorp.stellar.local:3000](http://bluecorp.stellar.local:3000).

 - Click `New Disbursement+` on the Dashboard screen.
 - Use `Demo Wallet` as your wallet.